YunoHost/doc/app_radicale.md

 This limitation may be blocking for clients managing a single collection, as InfCloud.
 In this particular case, a solution overcomes this problem.

 #### Share resources directly in the collection of a user
-> This solution is functional, but is an hack ...
+> This solution is functional, but is an hack...

 To enable sharing to occur directly in the collection of a user, it must exploit the use of files in Radicale.
 By simply creating a symbolic link to the resource sharing.